lassiterdc/highres-radar-rainfall-processing/README.md

 This repository contains code to download, process, and quality check the [NOAA's Surface Precipitation Rate product](https://vlab.noaa.gov/web/wdtd/-/surface-precipitation-rate-spr-?selectedFolder=9234881) for use with
 [RainyDay](https://github.com/danielbwright/RainyDay) which performs stochastic storm transposition using gridded rainfall products.
 The repository also contains code for comparing the radar rainfall data with a gage network.

+# Key processing steps
+- Downloading and unzipping .grib and netcdf files from multiple sources
+- Combining the files into daily netcdf files for usability and transferability
+    - During the combining into daily netcdfs, steps are taken:
+        - Quantify the number of missing timesteps each day
+        - Fill missing timesteps with NA values
+        - Ensure that the latitude and longitude coordinates align with the most recent timestep downloaded
+            - Where there are differences, assign the most recent latitude and longitude coordinates to the file and log the shift and the original coordinates as an attribute
+        - Shift the latitude and longitude coordinates so they represent the upper left corner of each gridcell

 # Requirements
 - Because the original data has a file for each 2-minute timestep, adding up to millions of files, an HPC was needed to download and process this data